sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Error message: SSL certificate problem: certificate is not yet valid.
 {% endhighlight %}

-The reason for this is that the machine is missing a battery-backed RTC (Real Time Clock) and therefore doesn't have the correct time set during installation.
+The reason for this is that during installation the driver (`nvvrs-pseq-rtc`) for the battery-backed RTC0 (Real Time Clock) is not yet available and therefore the non-battery-backed RTC1 is used, which doesn't have the correct time set during installation.

 When installing with a connected monitor you can workaround this issue.
 For doing this you can start in that `Registration` dialogue an xterm by pressing `Ctrl-Alt-Shift-x`.
 In this xterm run `date` to set the current date.
 It looks like this: